egor-tensin/jekyll-theme/_posts/2019-09-30-recurring-decimals.md

 0.(9) = 1
 $$

-This is counter-intuitive, but demonstrably true.
+This may seem counter-intuitive, but demonstrably true.
 If $$0.(9) \neq 1$$, then $$\exists n \in \reals: 0.(9) < n < 1$$.
 To put it another way, there must be a number greater than 0.(9) and lesser than 1, equal to neither.